cunger/escape-velocity/content/about.md

 ---
-title: "Hi, I'm Christina."
+title: "🛠️☢️"
-date: 2019-11-04
+date: 2022-06-14
 ---

-I’m a software engineer and aspiring mathematician, with a strong interest in nuclear technology and carbon removal.
+I’m Christina, a professional software engineer with a strong interest in nuclear technology.

+I love to be a **technical enabler**.
+For me, software is a tool that is most valuable when it supports experts to do their job well.
+I see it as my task to properly build, maintain, and improve this tool.

+I thrive in **multidisciplinary settings**, and I'm often best when working at the interfaces between topics, fields, or teams.

+In the grander scheme of things, I see my place at the foundation for building a better future: properly **tending to our legacy** - in particular nuclear waste, CO2 emissions, complex legacy code bases, and biosphere conservation.

 ---